digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - spring (will be longer than assembly, will need to be compressed on placement later)

     ![rough pre-assembly of actuator](./actuator-assembly.jpg)

+    > visual representation of the order the parts go in

 1. carefully compress the springs and place the assembly into the actuator housing, ensuring that:
     - the pin ring is sitting central in the square plastic housing